10 Ways to Make Your Employees Your Brand Ambassadors

-It’s hard to believe that an employee might not be social-media-ready in this day and age, but all the same, it can help to have training sessions to boost their marketing skills if their work doesn’t directly relate to it.
-For instance, you might hold a monthly social media workshop where you highlight communities where your customers hang out and encourage employees to participate.
+It’s hard to believe that an employee might not be social-media-ready in this day and age, but it can help to have training sessions to boost their marketing skills if their work doesn’t directly relate to it.
+For instance, you might hold a monthly social media workshop to highlight communities where your customers hang out and encourage employees to participate.

 Take a cue from Zappos, who trains every new employee to use Twitter.
 They’re encouraged to share interesting snippets from their workday, as well as resources that they might find useful.
 Here’s a sample of their tweets: